 Several cities and states show the failure of the Housing First approach.
-San Francisco has built enough PSH to house every single chronically homeless individual in the city back in 2011.
+San Francisco has built enough permanent housing to house every single chronically homeless individual in the city back in 2011.
 Yet instead of “ending homelessness,” as then Mayor Gavin Newsom had promised, homelessness increased substantially until the city became an international byword for the homelessness crisis.
-The state of Arizona has built over 7,000 permanent homes for the homeless in this same time period, enough to shelter every unsheltered person when they began, but the number of Arizonians living on the streets has increased by 50%.
+The state of Arizona has built over 7,000 permanent homes for the homeless since 2010, enough to house every unsheltered person when they began, but the number of Arizonians living on the streets has increased by 50% in recent years.

 The emphasis on Housing First has caused many places to de-emphasize short-term shelter as well.
-San Francisco’s focus on permanent homes explains why the number of shelter beds in the city has dropped by a third in the decade after 2004.
-Arizona had 2,700 more short-term and shelter beds a decade ago, before cities began emphasizing a Housing First model.
+San Francisco’s focus on permanent homes explains why the number of shelter beds in the city dropped by a third in the decade after 2004.
+Arizona had over 2,500 more short-term and shelter beds about a decade ago, before cities began emphasizing a Housing First model.
 Meanwhile, the number of unsheltered in Phoenix have more than doubled just in the last five years.

 Another reason Housing First doesn’t work is that it ignores that the major problems for the chronically homeless aren’t just lack of a home.
 A recent UCLA study found that more than 75% of this population have a serious mental illness, and 75% have a substance abuse problem, and the majority have both.
 These individuals are reluctant to accept assistance without mandates and requirements, and a house without such mandates will not encourage use of these services.